Posted on Leave a comment

 Scots-Irish cottage from Ulster.

-When the “Scots-Irish” first came to America, long before the Act of Union of 1801, Ireland was an independent Kingdom with a Parliament in Dublin, & the Scots-Irish simply regarded themselves as Irish.
-At the time Ireland consisted of Four Provinces & the Scots-Irish simply regarded themselves as Irish.
+The great “Scots-Irish” migration to America began in earnest around 1718, long before the Act of Union of 1801.
+So when the Scots-Irish migration began, Ireland was an independent Kingdom with a Parliament in Dublin, & the Scots-Irish simply regarded themselves as Irish.
+Ireland consists of Four Provinces.
 I live in Pennsylvania USA, but I am originally from Belfast in the Northern province of Ireland.
-That province is called Ulster; it is one of Ireland’s Four Provinces and includes nine of Ireland’s thirty-two counties.
+That province is called Ulster; it is one of Ireland’s Four Provinces, and Ulster includes nine of Ireland’s thirty-two counties.
 In the modern day three of the counties are in the jurisdiction of the Republic of Ireland, while the other six counties operate under British jurisdiction.
 Ulster is the region where the Scots-Irish came from.
 The same Scots-Irish that played such an important role in the foundation of the United States of America.

 Scots-Irish cottage from Ulster.I’m excited to share an extraordinary journey I embarked upon recently.
-On this adventure, I followed in the footsteps of the Scots-Irish when they landed in America.
-It took me down the Shenandoah Valley and led me to an old Irish cottage in Virginia.
+On this adventure I followed in the footsteps of the Scots-Irish when they landed in America.
+The journey began on the Brandywine Battlefield in South-Eastern Pennsylvania , took me down the Shenandoah Valley and by chance led me to an old Irish cottage in Virginia.
 This encounter sparked a personal exploration into the captivating history and craft of the Irish linen industry, an integral part of the Scots-Irish Presbyterian heritage in the United States.

 This cottage’s quaint, timeless nature bore witness to the literal definition of “cottage industry,” where home and work converged into a singular entity.